-See the Annual Data Explorer (https://minhealthnz.shinyapps.io/nz-health-survey-2016-17annual-data-explorer) for more detailed information on all the indicators used in the NZHS reports.
+See the Annual Data Explorers for more detailed information on all the indicators used in the NZHS annual reports.

 Outliers

 Respondents with height and weight measurements that lead to a calculated BMI of less than 10 or greater than 80 are treated as non-respondents to the measurement phase of the interview.